FDI Concepts

 http://www.bridgestone-firestone.com/corporate/corporate.html

-Aside from the negative media coverage of Bridgestone/Firestone, (summer of 2000) the case study of why, and how Bridgestone investment in Firestone serves as a good example of FDI since it covers the main categories.
+Aside from the negative media coverage of Bridgestone/Firestone, (summer of 2000) the case study of why, and how Bridgestone investment in Firestone serves as a good example of FDI since it covers the main categories of what is involved in an overseas manufacturing investment.

 http://www.bridgestone-firestone.com/corporate/corporate.html